 Must Read MEP Engineering Blogs

-Selecting the Right Dimmer for a Lighting System
+Choosing the Ideal Dimmer for Your Lighting System

 Dimmers are an excellent complement for energy-efficient lighting.
 They can be used to lower the lighting output when daylight is available, thus reducing energy expenses.
 In addition, they can be used to “set the mood” in locations like restaurants and event venues, where occupants often prefer lower lighting levels.
 Homeowners can also use dimmers to make their lighting more personal; for example, they can be used to reduce ambient lighting while watching TV.